ChanderG/Processor/readme.md

 ###Known Issues
 1.Works only for positive numbers.
 Any calculation resulting in negative numbers crashes the m/c.

+###Workarounds:
+1.If there are problems with MUX or Z or X is seen unexpectedly, one or more wire/reg may have not been defined.

 ###Special Thanks
 1. Pranay Yadav